gawashburn/knoll/README.md

 * Bug fixing.
 There remain many strange new displays to explore.
 * Writing more tests.
-* Support for display mirroring.
-I only ever mirror displays for presentations, so I opted to punt on this for the initial release.
-There is already some initial internals in place to support mirroring, but plumbing and testing is still needed.
 * Find a better API for enabling/disabling displays.
 Most users would expect this feature to put the display to sleep rather than detach it from the computer.